 I would've made a horrible Viking.
 I'm not very good with a battle-ax.
 All the drinking and bad hygiene would get to me after a while.
 And I'm pretty sure I'd get sick on those stormy ocean voyages.

 Vikings is, in a way, Game of Thrones lite.
-While there are no dragons and explicit "sexposition" scenes (HBO's notorious habit of including gratuitous sex scenes in the midst of dry dialogue), there's still plenty of other kinds of sex amid all the violence and duplicitous behavior.
+While there are no dragons and "sexposition" scenes (HBO's notorious habit of including gratuitous sex scenes in the midst of dry dialogue), there are mountains of other kinds of explicit sex amid all the vivid violence.
 Courtships tend to be fast and physical.
 And disagreements are often terminated at the end of a blade.
 Indeed, any random episode is liable to feature a rape or beheading or some manner of torture.
 Often all three.

-Yet in the midst of all the salaciousness, sadism and gore, we see evidence of deeper stirrings: the desire to provide for wife and family, the value of friendship and community, the need to dream big.
+Oddly, maybe, in the midst of all the salaciousness, sadism and gore, we see evidence of deeper stirrings: the desire to provide for wife and family, the value of friendship and community, the need to dream big.
 We see, too, a yearning for spirituality.
 Vikings shows us a time when the heroic Norse myths ran headlong into the curious faith of Christianity and its loving Savior.
-Even as the Vikings plunder Christian communities (and we see them treat both relics and Christians themselves quite brutally), history tells us that, eventually, it was Christianity that conquered.

 "Wrath of the Northmen"